Covid-19 vaccines block disease, but do they stop infection? | Malay Mail

 If vaccines being rolled out worldwide ward off not only symptoms but the virus itself, it could sharply slow the pathogen's spread and hasten the return to normalcy.

-“If the true impact on infections was very high, it would be great news because that is what we need for herd immunity,” Marc Lipsitch, director of the Centre for Communicable Disease Dynamics at the Harvard T.H.
-Chan School of Public Health, told AFP.
+“If the true impact on infections was very high, it would be great news because that is what we need for herd immunity,” Marc Lipsitch, director of the Center for Communicable Disease Dynamics at the Harvard TH Chan School of Public Health, told AFP.

 But if the Pfizer, Moderna and AstraZeneca vaccines ― and perhaps others made in China, Russia and India ― shield poorly against infection, then even people who have rolled up their sleeves to be injected remain potential, unwitting carriers.